Graduating Year: 2023

 Graduating Year: 2024

 Ansley is a very active student scholar.
-She is currently (summer 2023) conducting a summer research on the development of social relationships in wild olive baboons at the Uaso Ngiro Baboon Project in Laikipia, Kenya under the mentorship of Dr. Monica Wakefield.
-Her research was funded by Collaborative Faculty-Student Project Award by NKU College of Arts and Sciences (awarded to Dr. Monica Wakefield with Ansley Cahill as named student); and Swarts-Milburn Undergraduate Research Fellowship, NKU College of Arts and Sciences (Awarded to Ansley Cahill).
+In the summer of 2023, she helped to conduct research on the development of social relationships in wild olive baboons at the Uaso Ngiro Baboon Project in Laikipia, Kenya, under the mentorship of Dr. Monica Wakefield.
+Her research was funded by a Collaborative Faculty-Student Project Award from the NKU College of Arts and Sciences (awarded to Dr. Monica Wakefield with Ansley Cahill as named student) and a Swarts-Milburn Undergraduate Research Fellowship from the NKU College of Arts and Sciences (awarded to Ansley Cahill).

 She is a member of the Lambda Alpha Anthropology Honors Society as well as the Baboon Lab Group (Fall 2022 – present).
 She also serves as a University Housing Residential Assistant (Fall 2022 – present).
 She has also served as Undergraduate Teaching Assistant for ANT 202 Biological Anthropology (Fall 2021 & Spring 2022).
 Ansley is the current Vice-President of the SAPiens Student Society.

 Future Plans: Ansley would like to continue working with Dr. Wakefield and the Baboon Lab Group to analyze the data she collects this summer to present at multiple conferences over the academic year.
 After graduation in Spring 2024, Ansley plans to pursue graduate studies in Biological or Archaeological Anthropology.

 Education: BA in History, with minors in Ancient Civilizations and Archaeology